Est. Reading Time: 8 Mins

 La-Z-Boy remains committed to enriching the Ottawa, Gatineau and Kingston communities through continuous support and active involvement in local initiatives.
 Whether it’s through our furniture donations or partnerships, we aim to make a lasting positive impact.

-To see what we have in-store, visit our showrooms in Ottawa, Gatineau and Kingston to explore our products and learn more about our community efforts.
-If you’re inspired by our contributions, consider supporting these causes by participating in our events or making a donation.
+To discover what we have in store, visit our showrooms in Ottawa, Gatineau, and Kingston to explore our products and learn more about our community initiatives.
+If our contributions inspire you, consider supporting these causes by participating in our events or making a donation.

 Related Articles: